-One way is through #GiveTogetherNow — a rapid response effort in partnership with Family Independence Initiative.
-It provides direct cash assistance to families who have been hit hardest by the crisis.
+Our #GiveTogetherNow campaign — a rapid response effort in partnership with Family Independence Initiative — provided direct cash assistance to families who were hit hardest by the crisis.
 Within the first few weeks, #GiveTogetherNow raised more than $50 million — enough to provide $500 in cash assistance to more than 100,000 families.
 The project recently surpassed $120 million in donations, helping nearly 240,000 families.

 I hope you’ll check it out at GiveTogetherNow.org; 100 percent of your donation goes to the people who have been hardest hit by the COVID-19 crisis.
 There’s also an opportunity to give an act of kindness, for those who are not in a position to help financially, but still want to help.

 Stand Together Foundation also launched #HelpTheHelpers, a GoFundMe charity campaign to inspire others to get engaged with nearly 200 community-based partners addressing poverty and addiction.

 In less than a week, and with the help of a $2.5 million match from Stand Together Foundation, the campaign raised more than $5.5 million for these groups — making #HelpTheHelpers one of the most successful GoFundMe campaigns related to COVID-19.
 (You can check it out at HelpTheHelpersToday.org.)